jhan15/n_queen_visualizer/README.md

 # nqviz

 nqviz is a tool to visualize the n-queen problem.
-Random column pick is used.
+Random column sequence.

 ## Installation